Medically reviewed by Katelyn Hagerty, FNP

 Described by the CDC as “electronic nicotine delivery systems,” or ENDS, vape devices tend to be promoted as a healthier alternative to cigarettes.
 However, vaping still comes with some real health risks attached, including some that may affect your erections and sexual health.

 Like other products that contain nicotine, vape liquids can affect your cardiovascular system and reduce blood flow in your body.
 Because of this, an increasing amount of research suggests that vaping and erectile dysfunction (ED) can potentially go hand in hand.

 Below, we’ve explained how vaping can affect your health, including its potential effects on your risk for erectile dysfunction.

 We’ve also explained how you can treat erectile dysfunction if you use an e-cigarette, vape pen or similar device, from making changes to your habits to using medication to improve blood flow and promote stronger, healthier erections.

 So, how are vaping and erectile dysfunction linked?
 Like traditional tobacco products, the liquids used with most vape pens and other devices contain nicotine — an addictive chemical that gives vaping its ability to induce dependence.

-The amount of nicotine in vape liquid can vary dramatically, from 0.3 percent to as much as five percent by volume.
+According to an article published in the book, Public Health Consequences of E-Cigarettes, the amount of nicotine in vape liquid can vary dramatically, from 0.3 percent to as much as five percent by volume.
 Just like tobacco smoke, the vapor produced from this liquid is absorbed by your lungs, allowing the nicotine to rapidly make its way into your bloodstream.